suffolklibraries/lgc/content/collections/events/wild-and-well-05-06.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1740656734
+updated_at: 1740664662
 duplicated_from: 8dbdc1e9-9598-44a5-ad0e-4d5f544e8a24
 accessibility_information:
   - 'Accessible toilets'
 address_line_2: 'Felsham Road'
 building_name: 'Education Centre'
 ---
-Learn about the history, ecology and management of the Nature Reserve.
+A mindful day in the woods to relax, connect and enjoy.